How Much Does a Prenuptial Agreement Cost?

 - Wyoming

-Terms included in a prenuptial agreement will vary depending on the couple's personal needs, the assets and property they possess, and how detailed they want the agreement to be.
+Terms included in a prenuptial agreement will vary depending on the couple's personal needs, assets, liabilities, and how detailed they want the agreement to be.

 Although agreements can differ significantly from couple to couple, it is common to find the following items in a prenuptial agreement: